khaledmo77/LibraryManagementSystem-/README.md

 Restore Dependencies:

-Right-click on the solution and select Restore NuGet Packages.
+Right-click on the solution in Visual Studio and select Restore NuGet Packages.

 Build the Project: